Downloads

 The Ambush

-Coincidentally, to the rear of the retreating 2nd Infantry Division making for Dunkirk from around Ypres was D Troop of 242 Battery led by Captain Finch in its Scammel trucks.
+Coincidentally, to the rear of the retreating 2nd Infantry Division making for Dunkirk from around Ypres was D Troop of 242 Battery led by Captain Aylesford in its trucks.
 The enemy was advancing behind them from the east and to their left from the south-west.
 The scene was quite chaotic and, believing that Wormhout was still in British hands, Captain Finch made the fateful decision to divert west and enter the town from the south.
-Close to the Penne Becque, a small river running south to the north of Wormhout, he was riding in the lead truck of three when it was hit by a hail of fire from an approaching tank, killing Captain Finch and some gunners instantly.
+Close to the Penne Becque, a small river running south to the north of Wormhout, he was riding in the lead truck of three when it was hit by a hail of fire from an approaching tank, killing Captain Aylesford and some gunners instantly.
 Those in the next two trucks, some 40 men, dived for cover, some evading the Germans and making it to Dunkirk though a number were captured and put “in the bag” with soldiers who had been defending the town.
 Accounts of the numbers of soldiers captured at that time vary – there were probably about 100 in total.

 The Massacre